LeeYiyuan/arcwardens_ws/README.md

 ## People Following RC-Car

-- Created on Jetson TX-1 with Ubuntu 16.04 and ROS kinetic.
+- Created on Jetson TX-2 with Ubuntu 16.04 and ROS kinetic.
-- Camera used was a ZED Stero Camera.
+- Camera used was a ZED Stereo Camera.

 Person detection was developed using YOLO which uses a neural network to detect objects and tracking of person was maintained using the Mean Shift Algorithm with the Bhattacharrya Distance.